Keyboard shortcuts

 To start using Eidetica, you need to:

-2. Create a Instance instance (the main entry point)
+2. Create an Instance (the infrastructure manager)

 Here's a simple example: